CatalinChiprian/CatalinChiprian/README.md

 ## Educational background:

 I obtained my high school diploma in mathematics and informatics in Iasi, Romania, and graduated with a European baccalaureate with an average grade of 8.63.
 I am currently in the process of obtaining my Bachelor's degree in Applied Computer Science at Saxion, and then I plan to pursue a Master's degree at the University of Twente.
+I have also followed certified coursers that you can see on my LinkedIn page.

 ## Professional background: